Bhedabheda

-Bhedābheda refers to a tradition in Vedānta, which teaches that the individual self (jīvātman) is both different and not different from Brahman (Ultimate Reality).
-It encompasses sub-schools such as Shuddhadvaita and Acintya-bhedabheda.
+Bhedābheda refers to a tradition in Vedānta that teaches that the individual self (jīvātman) is both different (bheda) and not different (abheda) from Brahman (Ultimate Reality).
+It encompasses sub-schools such as Shuddhadvaita and Acintya-Bhedabheda.

 Etymology

 Bhedābheda (Devanagari: भेदाभेद) is a Sanskrit word meaning "difference and non-difference".

 History

-Bhedabheda refers to a tradition of scholars who share the view that the individual soul and Brahman are simultaneously distinct and non-distinct.
-It was primarily developed in the 7th Century CE, with key contributions from Bhāskara and Nimbarka.
+Bhedabheda refers to a tradition of scholars who share the view that the individual self and Brahman are simultaneously distinct and non-distinct.
+It was primarily developed in the 7th century CE, with key contributions from Bhāskara and Nimbārka.
 Bhāskara, who was either Shankara's contemporary or lived shortly after Shankara, was the principal author.

 Under this overarching tradition, there are specific schools.

 Philosophy

-There are multiple ways that difference and non-difference is interpreted in Bhedābheda traditions.
+There are multiple ways that 'difference and non-difference' is interpreted in Bhedābheda traditions.
+In the most basic sense, the position holds that both the individual self and the world are "in some way simultaneously different from and identical with Brahman."

 Bhaskara and Nimbarka mark two ends on the spectrum in this tradition.
-Bhaskara believes that the non-difference aspect is more real because he believes that Brahman is in its natural state without difference.
-Nimbarka believes that Brahman's essential nature includes equally real states of difference and non-difference.
+For Bhaskara, the non-difference of Brahman is more real than the multiplicity of individual selves.
+He believed that Brahman is one, without difference, in its natural state.
+For Bhaskara, difference is only temporary and is caused by upādhis (limiting conditions).
+This is why his doctrine is known as aupādhika-bhedābheda-vāda ("Difference and Non-difference Based on Limiting Conditions").
+Nimbarka believed that Brahman's essential nature includes equally real states of difference and non-difference, and thus his doctrine is known as svābhāvika-bhedābheda-vāda ("Natural Difference and Non-difference").